Debamalya, 6 hours ago

 Lastly, by protecting your brand, you show the world you mean business.
 It means you are the first to trust the brand and the success that will follow.
 After all, who would want to protect something that isn’t worth it?

 As the business grows and matures, a trademark will become an extremely valuable asset.
 Let’s take Disney as an example.
 Their brand wasn’t immediately successful, but nowadays businesses have to pay in order to use their characters, their brand, and any other protected IP items.
+Resources like the Wolf Report newsletter are helpful when it comes to doing your research on upcoming brands and their success.

 Plus, as customers start to trust the brand, you can diversify the offer, or can even go into franchising by licensing.
 Not to mention that trademarks can be sold or transferred!